-- Community events and festivals this is a current and future desire.
+- · Community events and festivals this is a current and future desire.
 Overall, people have expressed keen interest in expanded events such as farmers markets, music festivals and social gatherings.
 The downtown has been identified as the desired location, including Heritage Park. - Organized outdoor recreation, and especially nature-based activities.
 There appears to be broad interest in community activities such as gardening clubs, cooking groups and nature groups. - Seniors' activities and fitness classes.

-Pivot Chart - Existing Programming X Future Programming - Cohort by Amenities

-X Axis = Existing Programming: SCALE: -5 = Well short of needs; 0 = About right; +5 = More than enough

-Y Axis = Future Programming Needs: SCALE: -5 = Decrease significantly; 0 = Stay same; +5 = Increase dramatically.
+Pivot Chart - Existing Programming X Future Programming -Cohort by Amenities X Axis = Existing Programming: SCALE: -5 = Well short of needs; 0 = About right; +5 = More than enough Y Axis = Future Programming Needs: SCALE: -5 = Decrease significantly; 0 = Stay same: +5 = Increase dramatically 100 nenities Community events (farmers markets etc) Community festivals (music, arts etc) Community group activities (Community gardening, clubs etc) Fitness and wellness programs Organized individual sports (marathons, bike races etc) Organized outdoor recreation (nature-based activities) Organized team sports for adults Organized team sports for youth (baseball etc) Seniors activities and programs Existing Programming

-Respondents

-Amenities

-Community events (farmers markets etc)

-Community events (farmers markets etc)

-Community festivals (music, arts etc)

-Community events (farmers markets etc)

-Community group activities (Community gardening, clubs etc)

-Fitness and wellness programs

-Organized outdoor recreation (nature-based activities) Organized team sports for youth (baseball etc) Seniors activities and programs

-- The changing demographic of the community will change the type of desired programming.
-The interest in group sport activities seems to be steady but there is growing demand in community based, active retiree, and fitness programming. - PlanningInsight Creating flexible community spaces that can offer venues for new programming is essential.
+• The changing demographic of the community will change the type of desired programming.
+The interest in group sport activities seems to be steady but there is growing demand in community based, active retiree, and fitness programming.

+PlanningInsight • Creating flexible community spaces that can offer venues for new programming is essential.
 It is suggested that the existing senior center be repurposed and offered for expanded indoor programming.
 This will provide an interim short to medium term step until larger dedicated facilities can be funded within the community.